Last Updated on August 22, 2022

 Navy Pier – Navy Pier is GINORMOUS!
 I’m used to the UK’s little pleasure piers but Navy Pier just seemed huge!
 There’s an indoor area with shops, restaurants, a theatre, an Imax, gardens and museums, as well an outdoor area with fair ground rides and lots of opportunities for boat trips on Lake Michigan.
 You could spend a whole day here alone!

 …turn back into the city and take the Chicago Riverwalk.
 There is plenty to do around the Chicago River.
 There are restaurants, cafes, boat trips, interesting architecture etc. Chicago River Architecture Cruises are a really popular tour to go on while in Chicago.
 We had lunch at Dick’s Last Resort, which is great if you like sarcasm and being insulted…and that’s not sarcasm, it’s a really fun restaurant!

 There are many museums in Chicago, if you love animals Lincoln Park Zoo is a great free zoo and Sprinkles has a ‘cupcake ATM’ which is fun.
-If you are looking for things to do in Chicago at night, the Blue Man Group stage show is awesome, The House of Blues music venue often has live bands, I haven’t been yet but there’s a ‘Speakeasy’ magic bar and venue that you enter through a laundrette, that I’ve heard great things about it!
+If you are looking for things to do in Chicago at night, the Blue Man Group stage show is awesome.
+The House of Blues music venue often has live bands.
+I haven’t been yet but there’s a ‘Speakeasy’ magic bar and venue that you enter through a laundrette, that I’ve heard great things about it!
 One of my personal favourite ways to see a city when I only have a day or two, is on a Segway tour!